hww/varp_oscilloscope/README.md

 ## Installation

 Drop asset folder inside Assets/Plugins folder.
-After that you can instantiate prefab Oscilloscope in the sceene of your project.
+After that you can instantiate prefab Oscilloscope in the scene of your project.
 Now you can write your own script to control the oscilloscope with your game events or data.

 ## Basic Concepts

 To use your oscilloscope effectively, you must understand the following basic concepts:

-- Triggering
+- Triggering.
-- Acquiring data
+- Acquiring data.
-- Scaling and positioning waveforms
+- Scaling and positioning waveforms.
-- Measuring waveforms
+- Measuring waveforms.
-- Setting Up the oscilloscope
+- Setting up the oscilloscope.

 The figure below shows a block diagram of the various functions of an oscilloscope and their relationship to each other.